 Emergency help from Bergen County Salvation Army

-This local non-profit agency, the Salvation Army (201- 991-1115) offers low and moderate income families social service and other assistance programs that provide food, grants, shelter, clothing and financial assistance to disadvantaged families, children and individuals.
+This local non-profit agency, the Salvation Army (201- 991-1115) offers low and moderate income families social service and other assistance programs.
+It can provide food, grants, shelter, clothing and financial assistance to disadvantaged families, children and individuals.
 The money can be used to pay rent, electric and heating bills, prescription drugs, and even the occasional mortgage payment.

 In addition to the direct cash assistance, the Salvation Army provides individuals with social services, referrals, and guidance.
+This includes free Christmas or Thanksgiving meals, back to school supplies, and Christmas gifts too.
 They can direct low income people to employment services and job training, homeless prevention, and even affordable child care.
 Find a listing of Jersey City Salvation Army programs.